SriVignesh-G/DAA_Module_23/EX 5C Kadane's  Algorithm.md

 To implement the program to find the maximum contiguous subarray.

-Developed by: Sri Vignesh g
+Developed by: Sri Vignesh G
 Register Number: 212223040204
 */
 def maxSubArraySum(a,size):